top of page

 The adjective 'delinquent' has its etymology rooted in Latin.
 It is derived from the Latin word 'delinquens,' which is the present participle of 'delinquere,' meaning 'to fail' or 'to offend.'
 In Latin, 'delinquere' was used to describe the act of failing to conform to established norms or standards, particularly in the context of the law.
 'Delinquent' entered the English language in the 16th century and is used to describe a person or entity that fails to conform to accepted norms and standards, especially in the context of the law or social expectations.
 Its etymology underscores the idea of failure or offense, as implied by its Latin origins in 'delinquens' and 'delinquere,' emphasizing actions or behaviors that deviate from established rules or societal norms.

-Quiz: Find the meaning of the adjective delinquent:
+Find the correct meaning of the adjective delinquent:

 Try Again!